Alejandro Zambrano

-Alejandro 'Álex' Zambrano Martín (born 4 August 1991) is a Spanish footballer who plays for Antequera CF as a midfielder.
+Alejandro 'Álex' Zambrano Martín (born 4 August 1991) is a Spanish footballer who plays for Icelandic club Dalvík/Reynir as a midfielder.

 Club career

 Born in Huelva, Andalusia, Zambrano graduated from Recreativo de Huelva's youth setup.
-He made his senior debut with the reserves in the 2009–10 season, in Tercera División.
+He made his senior debut with the reserves in the 2009–10 season, in the Tercera División.

 Zambrano was promoted to the first team for the 2011–12 campaign, with the Andalusians in the Segunda División.
 He made his league debut on 27 August, starting and being booked in a 1–0 away loss against Deportivo de La Coruña.

 On 25 August 2012, Zambrano terminated his contract with Recre and signed for Villarreal CF B in the same league.
 On 17 July of the following year he moved to another reserve team, Sporting de Gijón B from Segunda División B.

 On 18 August 2014, Zambrano joined CD San Roque de Lepe also in the third tier.
 On 16 July of the following year, he returned to his first club Recreativo after agreeing to a two-year deal.

 Zambrano left the Estadio Nuevo Colombino in the summer of 2018, signing with division three team CD Don Benito.